acerock/CppToCSharpTools/readme.md

 #### Rules
 1) Comments are associated to the consecutive type or member and restored before their equivalent in the .cs file.
 2) If a method has a block of comments associated in both the .h file and the .cpp file, we persist boths and write the comment from the .h file first.
-3) There are cases where a comment follows a construct - see the rules for pragma region in .h files.
+3) There are cases where a comment follows a construct.
+For instance a member variable can have a comment on the same line following its declaration.
+Also, see the rules for pragma region in .h files.
 4) We never add new comments or change the content of a existing comment, the goal is to persist the comments and write them to right location in the .cs file.

 ### Samples: